-Additionally, it is important for potential owners to know that this breed is prone to a long list of health conditions that includes: periodontal disease, dislocated kneecaps, hypoglycemia, blindness, tracheal collapse, seizures, and heart disease.
+Also it is important for potential owners to know that this breed is prone to a long list of health conditions:

 |Ease of Training||★★★★★(4)|

 The Pomeranian’s ancestor is the Spitz.
-Spitz-type dog breeds are known for their ability to pull sleds, yet, this might come as a shock when you look at a Pomeranian!
+Spitz-type dog breeds are known for their ability to pull sleds, but this might come as a shock when you look at a Pomeranian!

 Pomeranians were originally bred hundreds of years ago in the Artic to be sled pullers.
 However, they weighed a considerable amount more than they do today.

 It is unlikely that any Teacup dog could now pull a sled.
-They were bred to be a toy breed best-suited for companionship.
+They were bred to be a toy breed and are best suited for companionship.

 Soon after their use as a sled dog, they became a common pet for Royalty to own.

-Queen Victoria is often cited for making this breed famous.
+Queen Victoria is often credited for making this breed famous.
 She showed her standard-sized Pomeranian at the 1891 Crufts dog show and took home best in show.

 Teacup Pomeranian is just one of the many names this popular breed goes by.